 Research has shown that serotonin (aka The Happy Hormone) has its highest concentrations in the gut.
 Meaning?
 A powerful way to elevate your mood, is to make sure you get your gut happy!

-3. Watch your blood sugar levels.
 When they get high, they increase inflammatory chemicals in your gut which then leads to brain decline.
-(Click here for more about the dangers of sugar and how to stop sugar addiction.)

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.